-- (1) An employer and employee may agree in the employment contract that after the termination of their employment relationship, the employee shall not perform earning activity that has the character of competition with the employer's activity for a period of at most one year. - (2) The employer may agree with the employee restrictions on earning activity after the termination of employment relationship only if the employee has the possibility to acquire information or knowledge during their employment relationship that are not generally available and whose use could do significant harm to the employer. - (3) If the restriction of earning activity agreed in the employment contract is greater than the necessary level of protection for the employer, a court may reduce or cancel the employee's obligation pursuant to paragraph 1. - (4) An employer shall provide an employee with reasonable monetary compensation amounting to at least 50% of the employee's average monthly earnings for each month of compliance with an obligation pursuant to paragraph 1.
+(1) An employer and employee may agree in the employment contract that after the termination

+- (2) The employer may agree with the employee restrictions on earning activity after the termination of employment relationship only if the employee has the possibility to acquire information or knowledge during their employment relationship that are not generally available and whose use could do significant harm to the employer. - (3) If the restriction of earning activity agreed in the employment contract is greater than the necessary level of protection for the employer, a court may reduce or cancel the employee's obligation pursuant to paragraph 1. - (4) An employer shall provide an employee with reasonable monetary compensation amounting to at least 50% of the employee's average monthly earnings for each month of compliance with an obligation pursuant to paragraph 1.
 The monetary compensation shall be payable on the pay date determined by the employer for the payment of wages for the previous month, unless it is agreed otherwise. - (5) An employee and employer may agree on reasonable monetary compensation that the employee is obliged to pay if they breach an obligation under paragraph 1.
 The amount of monetary compensation shall not exceed the total amount of monetary compensation of the employer agreed under paragraph 4.
 The amount of monetary compensation shall be reduced proportionately if the employee complies with the obligation only in part.
 On payment of monetary compensation the employee's obligation under paragraph 1 shall be terminated. - (6) An employer may withdraw from an obligation under paragraph 1 only during the employment relationship of the employee; the obligation shall expire on the first day of the calendar month following the month in which withdrawal was delivered to the counter party or on the last day of the employment relationship, if sooner. - (7) An employee may revoke an obligation under paragraph 1 if the employer does not pay therm monetary compensation within 15 days of the compensation becoming due; the obligation shall expire on the date when notice is delivered to the other contractual party. - (8) An obligation under paragraphs 1, 4 and 5 shall be part of an employment contract otherwise it shall be invalid.
 Withdrawal from an agreement under paragraph 6 and revocation under paragraph 7 shall be done in writing otherwise they shall be invalid. - (9) A collective agreement may determine a group of employees with whom it is possible to agree restrictions on earning activity after the termination of employment relationship, the duration of the restriction of earning activity after the termination of employment relationship, the minimum amount of reasonable monetary compensation under paragraph 4 and limitation of the maximum amount of monetary compensation under paragraph 5.